Ohio Sales and Use Tax & Audit Guide

 Shipping & Handling

 Ohio has straightforward rules with respect to shipping charges.
 If the item being shipped is taxable, the corresponding shipping charges are taxable.
-If the item is nontaxable, the shipping charges are also not subject to sales tax.
+If the item is nontaxable, the shipping charges are also not subject to sales tax in Ohio.
 If both taxable and nontaxable items are sold, the shipping associated with the taxable item is subject to Ohio sales tax.

 Determining Local Sales and Use Tax Rates in Ohio